ReactiveX/RxSwift/Documentation/GettingStarted.md

 Almost all operators are demonstrated in [Playgrounds](../Rx.playground).

-To use playgrounds please open `Rx.xcworkspace`, build `RxSwift-OSX` scheme and then open playgrounds in `Rx.xcworkspace` tree view.
+To use playgrounds please open `Rx.xcworkspace`, build `RxSwift-macOS` scheme and then open playgrounds in `Rx.xcworkspace` tree view.

 In case you need an operator, and don't know how to find it there a [decision tree of operators](http://reactivex.io/documentation/operators.html#tree).